 How is the money paid?

 For many clinical negligence clients with high future costs, it would be usual to receive a combination of a lump sum and annual periodical payments.
 The lump sum will pay for housing and immediate needs.
-The rest is then paid on an annual basis for the duration of the claimant’s life. .
+The rest is then paid on an annual basis for the duration of the claimant’s life.
 The advantage is that if a client lives longer than expected they will still receive annual sums for care and some other costs.
 It takes away the problem of trying to protect money when the Investor does not know how long money is needed for.
-This can also benefits the NHS who do not continue to pay if the client dies earlier than expected.
+This can also benefit the NHS who do not continue to pay if the client dies earlier than expected.

 Who Gets the Money?

 Whilst it sounds like a huge amount of money for a client, in reality only the lump sum is paid up front, with a small sum paid out to cover the family’s expenses up to the date of trial.
 The largest part of the award is held by the NHS and paid out on an annual basis.
 The lump sum is supervised by the Court Of Protection who look after the needs of vulnerable clients with the appointment of a Deputy.
 The annual payments are then paid direct to the Deputy.

 If you need advice about a complex case or know someone who has a brain injury and might be entitled to compensation please contact our Personal Injury and Clinical Negligence departments.
 They are supported by the Court of Protection team during and after the claim settles.
 We can now also offer Special Education Needs legal advice for our younger clients.

 The Government is looking into the discount rate.
 We do not expect this to remain at the same level for much longer.
 This change will not benefit lawyers but could make a real difference to the value of your case and how you invest future compensation.